angular/components/src/cdk/tree/tree.md

 The `<cdk-tree>` implements the [`tree` widget](https://www.w3.org/WAI/ARIA/apg/patterns/treeview/), including keyboard navigation and appropriate roles and ARIA attributes.

+In order to use the new accessibility features, migrating to `levelAccessor` and `childrenAccessor` is required.
+Trees using `treeControl` do not implement the correct accessibility features for backwards compatibility.

+#### isExpandable

+In order for the tree to correctly determine whether or not a node is expandable, the `isExpandable` property must be set on all `cdk-tree-node` or `cdk-tree-nested-node` that are expandable.

 #### Activation actions

 For trees with nodes that have actions upon activation or click, `<cdk-tree-node>` will emit